SI 2022 Monetary Economics

 Eduardo Dávila, Yale University and NBER

-Andreas J. Schaab, Princeton University
+Andreas J. Schaab, University of California, Berkeley

 Optimal Monetary Policy with Heterogeneous Agents: A Timeless Ramsey Approach